-After a view days in the vibrant city of Lisbon you deserve a little quietness.
-Why not extending your city trip with a beach retreat on one of Portugal’s most beautiful beaches?
+After view days in the vibrant city of Lisbon, you deserve a little quietness.
+Why not extend your city trip with a beach retreat on one of Portugal’s most beautiful beaches?
 Peninsula Troia is an amazing spot with crystal clear water and plenty of activities only a short drive away from Lisbon.

 Take the ferry from Setúbal and reach the village with its 18 km long beach.
 The climate is mild, so you can go there in summer and winter.
 The golden sandy beach of Troia and the crystal clear water of the sea is just perfect for a few days to relax and literally do nothing.

 Where to stay?
 I absolutely recommend the Troia Design Hotel.
-The rooms are big, clean and have a wonderful view on the sea.
-The interior is modern and in a minimalist design.
+The rooms are big, clean and have a wonderful view of the sea.
+The interior is modern and of a minimalist design.
 Pool, gym, restaurants, spa – you’ve got everything you need to indulge yourself.

 There are a couple of things you can do in Troia of course.
 Here’s a short list of activities you might not want to miss:

 The main attraction of Troia is the breathtaking beach.
 It’s perfect for a swim, windsurfing and sailing.
 You’ll find plenty of restaurants and cafés at the marina for lunch and coffee during your lazy day at the beach or between your watersports activities.

 2 – A bike ride on the peninsula Troia

 The Troia peninsula has great cycle paths to explore the area and it’s all flat.
 You can cycle in a relaxed way and enjoy the beauty of nature.

 The golf court of Troia is said to be one of the best in Europe.
 I’m not into golf, but what I saw when I passed it, it really looks great and fits perfectly into the landscape.

 4 – Dolphins watching in Troia